Inertial geometric quantum logic gates: QOCT with inertial constraints

 \section{QOCT with inertial constraints}

 The goal of QOCT is to find optimal pulses, $\Omega_1^c$ and $\Omega_2^c$, and a corresponding optimal trajectory, $\rho^c(t)$, that achieve maximal fidelity given minimal input power.
-Here, we introduce additional constraints to find optimal solutions that are also adiabatic and inertial.\footnote{We seek inertial protocols found using inertial constraint, but add adiabatic constraints for generality.} Consider the functional
+Here, we introduce additional constraints to find optimal solutions that are also adiabatic and inertial.
+Consider the functional

 The first term is maximized when the final state $\rho_f$ reaches the target state $\rho_t$.
-The second enforces solutions to satisfy the Lindblad equation, $\dot{\rho}=\hat{\mathcal{L}}\rho$, where $\hat{\mathcal{L}}$ is the Lindbladian operator and $\xi$ is the associated Lagrange multiplier.
+The second is maximized when $\rho$ satisfies the Lindblad equation, $\dot{\rho}=\hat{\mathcal{L}}\rho$, where $\hat{\mathcal{L}}$ is the Lindbladian operator and $\xi$ is the associated Lagrange multiplier.
 The third is a penalty proportional to the total input power in the pulses, with the associated Lagrange multiplier $\lambda_1$.
 We include the last two terms to restrict the time-averaged velocity and acceleration, with Lagrange multipliers $\lambda_2$ and $\lambda_3$ respectively.

-From the different methods to formulate and solve the optimization problem~\cite{khaneja2005optimal,rach2015dressing,caneva2011chopped,muller2022one}, we use Krotov’s algorithm to find minimal solutions for $\mathcal{J}$ ~\cite{krotov1983iterative,krotov1988technique,krotov1989global,tannor1992control,krotov1995global,bartana1997laser,konnov1999global}, which starts with guess pulses for the controls and updates them iteratively.
-This method has the advantage that is guarantees that the performance merits improve in each iteration~\cite{reich2012monotonically}.
-Starting from initial guess pulses, $\Omega_1^0$ and $\Omega_2^0$, in each iteration (denoted by $k$), the variables $\rho^{k}$ and $\chi^k$ are evolved and the pulses are updated according to an update rule, $\Omega_i^{k+1}=\Omega^k_i+\omega_i$, which guarantees that $\mathcal{J}$ decreases in each iteration.
-Since the pulses are generally complex, we obtain separate update rules for their real and imaginary components [$\omega_i^R(t)$ and $\omega_i^I(t)$] in each iteration.
-We show in~\appref{QOCT} that the updates satisfy the following differential equations:
+Out of the different methods to formulate and solve the optimization problem~\cite{khaneja2005optimal,rach2015dressing,caneva2011chopped,muller2022one}, we chose to use Krotov’s algorithm to find minimal solutions for $\mathcal{J}$ ~\cite{krotov1983iterative,krotov1988technique,krotov1989global,tannor1992control,krotov1995global,bartana1997laser,konnov1999global}, which starts with guess pulses for the controls and updates them iteratively.
+This method has the advantage that it guarantees that the performance merits improvement in each iteration~\cite{reich2012monotonically}.
+Starting from initial guess pulses, $\Omega_1^0$ and $\Omega_2^0$, in each iteration (denoted by $k$), the variables $\rho^{k}$ and $\chi^k$ are evolved and the pulses are updated according to an update rule which guarantees that $\mathcal{J}$ decreases in each iteration.
+Since the pulses are generally complex, we obtain separate update rules for their real and imaginary components, $\delta\Omega_i^R(t)$ and $\delta\Omega_i^I(t)$ respectively.
+In the following section, we derive the update rules for the fields.

-By discretizing the time coordinate, we vectorize the functions $\omega_i^R(t)$ and $\omega_i^I(t)$ and solve \eqref{updates} using linear algebra tools.